sigurasg/reversing-the-2465/_posts/2025-01-22-sweep-calibration.md

 Once the technician has aligned the two timing markers as instructed, the target slope has been attained with a high degree of accuracy.
-Since the `DLY_REF_*` signals have pretty high resolution (somewhere in excess of 350 steps/DIV), and because the B-sweep (or the bench scope) have a time magnifiying effect, the target slope alignment is much more accurate than the old timey practice that involved aligning timing markers to a CRT.
+Since the $$d_0 $$ and $$d_1 $$ signals have pretty high resolution (somewhere in excess of 350 steps/DIV), and because the B-sweep (or the bench scope) have a time magnifiying effect, the target slope alignment is much more accurate than the old timey practice that involved aligning timing markers to a CRT.

 ## Calibration steps